-- 205. Of the nine existing constituencies in the South East London sub-region, the constituency of Lewisham West and Penge, which includes wards from the Borough of Lewisham, had an electorate within the permitted range.
-The seven constituencies of Beckenham, Bexleyheath and Crayford, Bromley and Chislehurstand, Eltham, Erith and Thamsmead, Old Bexley and Sidcup, and Orpington are currently beneath the permitted range, while the constituency of Greenwich and Woolwich fell above the permitted range. - 206.
-In the Borough of Greenwich, we proposed a Greenwich and Woolwich constituency that would be changed from the existing constituency only by the transfer of Glyndon ward to the Erith and Thamesmead constituency.
+591. Of the nine existing constituencies in the South East London sub-region, the constituency of Lewisham West and Penge, which includes wards from the Borough of Lewisham, had an electorate within the permitted range.
+Seven constituencies - Beckenham; Bexleyheath and Crayford; Bromley and Chislehurst; Eltham; Erith and Thamesmead; Old Bexley and Sidcup, and

+- Orpington are currently beneath the permitted range, while the constituency of Greenwich and Woolwich fell above the permitted range. - 592.
+In the Borough of Greenwich, we proposed a Greenwich and Woolwich constituency that would be changed from the existing constituency only by the transfer of the Glyndon ward to the Erith and Thamesmead constituency.
 Spanning the boroughs of Greenwich and Bexley, our proposed Erith and Thamesmead constituency was based on the existing constituency, but also included the Shooters Hill ward from the existing Eltham constituency.
-We proposed two constituencies that would be wholly within the Borough of Bexley Bexleyheath and Crayford, and Sidcup and Welling these largely follow the existing arrangement in the borough, albeit with boundaries realigned to new local government ward boundaries. - 207.
+We proposed two constituencies that would be wholly within the Borough of Bexley: Bexleyheath and Crayford, and Sidcup and Welling.
+These largely follow the existing arrangement in the borough, albeit with boundaries realigned to new local government ward boundaries. - 593.
 In the Borough of Bromley, we proposed three constituencies that would be wholly contained within the borough boundaries: Beckenham, Bromley, and Orpington.
 Given the borough's mathematical entitlement to 3.24 constituencies, one additional constituency has to cross the boundary with a neighbouring borough.
 We proposed an Eltham and Chislehurst constituency that would span the boundary between the boroughs of Bromley and Greenwich, noting the continuous residential development and numerous road links across that boundary.